serverless/dashboard/docs/application-guide/dev-mode.md

 `console.error`.
 Unlike `console.log`, these methods will capture structured logs, including the stack trace and Error name, if applicable.

-For further customization, you can use the [Node.js SDK](../nodejs-sdk.md) methods to capture Events with custom tags.
+For further customization, you can use the [Node.js](../nodejs-sdk.md) or [Python](../python-sdk.md) SDK methods to capture Events with custom tags.

 ## Real Time Traces & Spans